COLORADO AND EASTERN UTAH 12 DAYS

 You can extend the above itinerary by navigating the entire San Juan Skyway Scenic Byway.

-The Skyway is a full-day, 236-mile loop starting in Durango, best in good weather.
-It passes Silverton, the scenic Million Dollar Highway to Ouray, then Placerville, Telluride, Dolores, Mancos, and returns to Durango. <Video>
+The Skyway is a full-day, 236-mile loop starting in Durango.
+It passes Silverton, the scenic Million Dollar Highway

-DAY 8 and 9
+DAYS 8 and 9

-Depart Durango.
+Depart from Durango.

-One of the most stunning mountain drives in Colorado which stretches from Durango to the town of Ouray, is the spectacular Million Dollar Highway.
-This 46-mile two-lane road winds along steep mountains with dramatic cliff, valley, and peak views.
+One of Colorado’s most stunning mountain drives runs from Durango to Ouray: the spectacular Million Dollar Highway.

-Black Canyon of the Gunnison shows some of North America's steepest cliffs and roughest rock spires.
+This 46-mile two-lane road winds along steep mountains with dramatic cliff, valley, and peak views.Continue to Black Canyon of the Gunnison.
+The park displays some of North America's steepest cliffs and roughest rock spires.

-The South Rim Drive has 12 overlooks. <Route> Easily accessible by a short trail.
+The South Rim Drive has 12 overlooks.
+Easily accessible by a short trail.
 Allow 2-3 hours to view several overlooks.
-Those with limited time should consider only Gunnison Point, Chasm View, Painted Wall & Sunset View.

-Overnight: Crested Butte, (2 nights)
+Overnight: Crested Butte (2 nights)

 Driving time: